 As you may notice, the Title and Description fields are already populated.
 This is what happens when you keep the “Populate Form with ID3 data” option checked.
 Of course, you can always edit the details here if you like and include hyperlinks for your call-to-action.

 This is also where you can specify the category of your podcast episode and keywords to optimize your podcast episode for search engines.

 At the bottom of the Details tab is where you’ll find the iTunes Optimization section.

 This is the biggest change to the Libsyn form.
-With Apple launching new features in iOS 11 designed to enhance the podcasting, Libsyn’s form now includes an iTunes section to allow you to optimize your podcast for iTunes.
+With Apple launching new features in iOS 11 designed to enhance podcasting, Libsyn’s form now includes an iTunes section to allow you to optimize your podcast for iTunes.

 Under this section, you’ll find the following fields:

-In the Artwork tab, you can find the artwork that will be associated with your podcast episode when it’s published.
+In the Artwork tab, you can find the artwork that will be associated with your podcast when it’s published.

 Just like your podcast's title and description, you'll find the artwork of your podcast episode already uploaded here if you keep the "Populate Form with ID3 data" option checked.

 If it’s not included, or if you choose to have a different artwork per episode, you can also upload your artwork by either selecting Copy URL (download it from your FTP folder or a cloud drive) or Upload Now (upload the artwork from your computer).

 Now, it’s time to schedule your podcast episode.
 To do this, click on the Scheduling tab.